 The Academic Catalog is a general summary of programs, rules, policies, and procedures for academic and student life.
 It is provided to each student as a resource for guidance.
 However, this catalog edition does not constitute a comprehensive or complete statement of all programs, rules, policies, and procedures in effect at the AAC.
 Moreover, the Art Academy of Cincinnati reserves the right to change, without notice, content regarding any program, rule, policy, or procedure under the purview of the AAC that appears in this catalog edition.
-The 2023-2024 edition of the Academic Catalog was published August 15, 2023.
+The 2024-2025 edition of the Art Academy of Cincinnati's Academic Catalog was published on August 15, 2024.
 Anyone seeking clarification for any of the information appearing herein should consult with the Academic Dean.